11th Armored Cavalry Regiment: Return to West Germany, Fulda Gap

 11th ACR trooper on duty in the Fulda Gap “OP ALPHA” during the Cold War.

 The 11th Cavalry Group Mechanized was redesignated as the 11th Constabulary Regiment on 3 May 1946 in order that the regiment could fulfill its occupation duties, and was restored as the 11th Armored Cavalry Regiment and inactivated in November 1948.
 Blackhorse was brought back into active status 1 April 1951 at Camp Carson, Colorado.
 In 1954, the regiment transferred to Fort Knox to complete its training in armored tactics.

 The Blackhorse Regiment rotated to southern Germany in May 1957, relieving the 6th ACR, and assumed the mission of patrolling the German-Czechoslovak border until its return to the United States in 1964.

 The Blackhorse arrived in Vietnam on 7 September 1966.
 Second Squadron spearheaded Operation Fish Hook into Cambodia on 1 May 1970, surrounding a North Vietnamese logistics center.

 During the drawdown of U.S. forces in Vietnam in early 1972, the 11th ACR was inactivated in stages (Air Troop inactivated 20 March 1972 in Vietnam; 2d Squadron inactivated 6 April 1972 in Vietnam) and subsequently reactivated in Germany (Air Troop and 2d Squadron activated 17 May 1972 in Germany) by reflagging the 14th Armored Cavalry Regiment.
-The unit, based at Downs Barracks, had the mission of patrolling the East-West German border at OP ALPHA.
-During the late 1980s the 11th's 4th Squadron (Air) operated the first air assault school in Europe, known as the Blackhorse Air Assault School, based in Fulda.
+The regiment’s headquarters and the stationing of the 1st Squadron (nickname “Ironhorse”) were located in Fulda in eastern Hesse at Downs Barracks.
+The 2nd Squadron (nickname “Eaglehorse”) was stationed at Daley Barracks in Bad Kissingen, Bavaria, while the 3rd Squadron (nickname “Workhorse”) was based at McPheeters Barracks in Bad Hersfeld, eastern Hesse.